This is part two of the ARM Assembly Basics tutorial series, covering data types and registers.

 The data types we can load (or store) can be signed and unsigned words, halfwords, or bytes.
 The extensions for these data types are: -h or -sh for halfwords, -b or -sb for bytes, and no extension for words.
 The difference between signed and unsigned data types is:

-- Singed data types can hold both positive and negative values and are therefore lower in range.
+- Signed data types can hold both positive and negative values and are therefore lower in range.

 - Unsigned data types can hold large positive values (including ‘Zero’) but cannot hold negative values and are therefore wider in range.